Information structures and their cohomology

-This gives the result, because $\sum_{z\in E_Z} P(z|y)=1$, and $\sum_{z\in E_Z} P(z|y)\log P(z|y) = S_1[Z](P|_{Y=y})$.
-Cf. \cite{khinchin}. \item Case $\alpha \neq 1$: The result is a consequence of $\delta^2=0$, but can be proved by a direct computation.
+This gives the result, because $\sum_{z\in {\sheaf E}_Z} P(z|y)=1$, and $\sum_{z\in {\sheaf E}_Z} P(z|y)\log P(z|y) = S_1[Z](P|_{Y=y})$.
+Cf. \cite{Khinchin1957}. \item Case $\alpha \neq 1$: The result is a consequence of $\delta^2=0$, but can be proved by a direct computation.

-The last equality comes from $P(z|y)P(y)=P(z,y)$, and the fact that we can restrict the sum to $E(YZ)$, neglecting terms that vanish. \end{enumerate} \end{proof}
+The last equality comes from $P(z|y)P(y)=P(z,y)$, and the fact that we can restrict the sum to ${\sheaf E}(YZ)$, neglecting terms that vanish. \end{enumerate} \end{proof}

-We shall see that any non-trivial $1$-cocycle of type $\alpha$ is locally a multiple of $S_\alpha$; we still have to formalize this notion of locality.
-Proposition \ref{functional equations} present the solution to a functional equation that comes from the cocycle condition.
-Then, Proposition \ref{H_for_nondegenerate_products} determine the local form of a cocycle.
-Finally, Proposition \ref{H1-non-degenerate} determine $H^1$ under appropriate non-degeneracy hypotheses on the information structure $\mathcal S$ and the probability functor $Q$.
+We shall see that any nontrivial $1$-cocycle of type $\alpha$ is locally a multiple of $S_\alpha$.
+Proposition \ref{functional equations} presents the solution to a functional equation that comes from the cocycle condition.
+Then, Proposition \ref{H_for_nondegenerate_products} determines the local form of a cocycle.
+Finally, Theorem \ref{H1-non-degenerate} determine $H^1$ under appropriate nondegeneracy hypotheses on the information structure $\Sinf$ and the probability functor $\sheaf Q$.